avc-mbcet/md-notes/10-19 Academia/10 Mechanical Engineering/10.02 Semester 2/Programming in C Lab.md

 }
 ```

-5. Read 3 integers values and find largest of three numbers.
+5. Read a natural number and check whether the number is prime or not.
 ```c
 #include <stdio.h>